-Pennsylvania's Automobile Lemon Law serves as a legal pit bull designed to protect you from being financially burdened by a dud vehicle.
+Pennsylvania's automobile lemon law is designed to protect you from being financially burdened by a dud vehicle.
 If you suspect you may have been sold a lemon, regardless of whether it was intentional or unintentional, make sure you understand what the law covers before threatening the seller or manufacturer with legal action.

 The law states that the manufacturer must correct any flaw, at no cost to you, that occurs under any of the following conditions:

-- Within one year of the vehicle being sold.
+- Within 1 year of the vehicle ownership.

 - Before the vehicle's odometer clicks out 12,000 miles.